Persona 4: Dancing All Night: Story

 Back in the Midnight Stage, Ochimizu, who was Yuko's producer back when she was alive, is swayed by the voice but brought to her senses by Yu and the others.
-Discovering the song sung by the Shadows to be a reversed recording of Calystegia, the team discover the voice to be a Shadow version of Kanami, who has pulled the real Kanami, along with the entire LMB audience, into the Midnight Stage.
-Although the team manage to save Kanami and bring her to her senses, the Shadow Kanami, revealed to be a god of desire named Mikuratana-no-Kami, bonds itself with the rest of the audience.
+Discovering the song sung by the Shadows to be a reversed recording of Calystegia, the team discovers the voice to be a Shadow version of Kanami, who has pulled the real Kanami and the entire LMB audience into the Midnight Stage.
+Although the team manages to save Kanami and bring her to her senses, the Shadow Kanami, revealed to be a god of desire named Mikuratana-no-Kami, bonds itself with the rest of the audience.
 Determined to get their feelings across, Rise combines her strength with Kanami and the Kanamin Kitchen girls to power up her Persona, Himiko, transforming it into a giant stage for Yu and the others to express themselves.
 Finally understanding their feelings, Mikuratana-no-Kami releases everyone and returns them to the real world, where Kanami prepares to finish off the festival with a performance of Calystegia.

-Post credits, it is revealed that the actual events behind the festival have been covered up, thanks in large part due to the efforts of Ochimizu, and Dojima, despite the police's disapproval.
+In the aftermath, it is revealed that the actual events behind the festival have been covered up, thanks in large part due to the efforts of Ochimizu, and Dojima, despite the police's disapproval.
 The audience, and the general public, is fooled into thinking the events were caused by a combination of special effects, technical malfunctions, publicity stunts, and staged skits (helped by the lack of clear memories of the LMB audience).
-Furthermore, the experiences of those who were pulled into the Midnight Stage as shadows was put down to mass induced hysteria.
-With things now back to normal, Rise is able to make her career comeback.
+Furthermore, the experiences of those who were pulled into the Midnight Stage as shadows were put down to mass-induced hysteria.
+With things now back to normal, Rise can make her career comeback as an idol.

-The epilogue concludes with Margaret telling the unseen visitor that their purpose in visiting the Velvet Room was to learn this tale about the value of bonds, so that they can pass it onto other people.
+The epilogue concludes with Margaret telling the unseen visitor that their purpose in visiting the Velvet Room was to learn this tale about the value of bonds so that they can pass it on to other people.
 As the unseen visitor leaves, she tells them to not worry about Yu and his friends as "their journey will never end".

+The events later lead to the stories of Persona 3: Dancing in Moonlight and Persona 5: Dancing in Starlight, as Elizabeth, Caroline, and Justine learn about these events and become jealous.